Similan Islands Dive SitesSimilan Islands Dive Sites Quick Links

 Hin Pusa / Elephant Head Rock is located between Islands 7 and 8, approximately 1 km South of Island No. 8.
 These boulders are also known as Elephant Head Rock, as the most Easterly rock is said to resemble an Elephants head.
 This is arguably the best of The Similan Islands dive sites in the Similan and Surin Islands.
 Next to Richelieu Rock.

 Similan Islands No. 8 – Koh Similan

-Ko Similan is the largest Islands in the Similans and is where main National Park office is located.
+Ko Similan is the largest Islands in the Similans and is where main National Park Office is located.
 This is also where the National Park fees are paid.
 On the Northwest corner of the Island is a large bay and sandy beach known as Ao Geurk or Donald Duck Bay.
 Yes, the rock shaped like Donald Ducks Head', hence the dive site name.
 You can dive or snorkel here and there is a very good chance to see a Turtle from the dive boat.
-In addition to the Donald Duck Rock there is also the he famous “Sail Rock” here.
+In addition to the Donald Duck Rock there is also the famous “Sail Rock” here.
 And you can also climb up here with great views out over the bay and to the West of the Similan Islands.
 There is very basic tent accommodation a restaurant.